jgerstmayr/EXUDYN/docs/RST/pythonUtilities/beams.rst

   | \ ``colorCircles``\ : RGBA color for circles
   | \ ``colorLines``\ : RGBA color for lines
 - | \ *output*\ :
-  | return a dictionary with {'ancfPointsSlopes':ancfPointsSlopes, 'elementLengths':elementLengths, 'elementCurvatures':elementCurvatures, 'totalLength':totalLength, 'circleData':circle2D, 'graphicsDataLines':graphicsDataLines, 'graphicsDataCircles':graphicsDataCircles }; 'ancfPointsSlopes' denotes 4-dimensional vector with (x/y) position and (x/y) slope coordinates in a row; 'elementLengths' is the list of curved lengths for elements between nodes (size is 1 smaller than number of nodes), 'elementCurvatures' is the list of scalar curvatures between nodes (according to list of elementLengths), 'totalLength' is the total length of the reeving line, 'circleData' represents the lines and arcs calculated for the reeving system, 'graphicsDataLines' is the graphicsData for the lines and 'graphicsDataCircles' represents the graphicsData for the circles
+  | return a dictionary with 'ancfPointsSlopes':ancfPointsSlopes, 'elementLengths':elementLengths, 'elementCurvatures':elementCurvatures, 'totalLength':totalLength, 'circleData':circle2D, 'graphicsDataLines':graphicsDataLines, 'graphicsDataCircles':graphicsDataCircles ; 'ancfPointsSlopes' denotes 4-dimensional vector with (x/y) position and (x/y) slope coordinates in a row; 'elementLengths' is the list of curved lengths for elements between nodes (size is 1 smaller than number of nodes), 'elementCurvatures' is the list of scalar curvatures between nodes (according to list of elementLengths), 'totalLength' is the total length of the reeving line, 'circleData' represents the lines and arcs calculated for the reeving system, 'graphicsDataLines' is the graphicsData for the lines and 'graphicsDataCircles' represents the graphicsData for the circles
 - | \ *example*\ :

 .. code-block:: python